 As always, Raphael absorbed the new techniques.
 Michelangelo would later say, enraged at the violation, that Raphael had stolen all his ideas.
 But Raphael absorbed influences and then produced work that was his own.

 In 1517, Raphael began painting pagan frescos in the Villa Farnesina.
-“Raphael was a very amorous person,” wrote Giorgio Vasari, his first biographer.
+“Raphael was a very amorous person,” wrote Giorgio Vasari, Raphael’s first biographer.
 Vasari had never actually met Raphael.
 But he helped cement the legend of Raphael as a lothario.

 READ: Guide To Villa Farnesina